AlirezaBabaeiuky/C-Programming/README.md

 pointer to int and pointer to double are different and this difference can affect both how much memory is pointed at – for example an int may be in 4 bytes and a double may be in 8 bytes;  and interpretation  -namely how the bits are interpreted.
 When using a reference declaration in a function header to simulate call-by-reference, it means the referenced variable in the calling environment can be changed reason why we use & (ampersand) when getting an input from user is to store the value if the variable in the memory address.
 To store the input at the variable’s memory address.
-Recap: all JUMP statements should be used within iterative (for) loop. break, continue, goto, return. --- break is a control statement that immediately jumps out of the loop. continue is the opposite and it forces the program to do the next iteration inside the loop and skip whatever following the continue.
+Recap: all JUMP statements should be used within iterative (for) loop. break, continue, goto, return. --- break is a control statement that immediately jumps out of the loop. continue is the opposite and it forces the program to do the next iteration inside the loop and skip whatever following the continue. jump statements are all loop control statements.